danutama/danutama/README.md

 ### Hi there 👋

-I'm Danu Pratama, a trainee web developer based in Jakarta, Indonesia, with a passion for programming.
-Since 2021, I've been immersed in the world of web development, constantly expanding my knowledge and skills in this field.
-I'm always eager to learn and grow.
+My name is Danu Pratama.
+I'm a web programmer, working on projects ranging from small to medium scale.
+I focus on creating visually appealing, responsive, and well-functioning web interfaces.
+Additionally, I'm capable of building complete web applications with both frontend and backend development.

-🚀 I am looking forward to collaborating on amazing projects in the future and being a part of an incredible team.
+🚀 I'm looking forward to collaborating on amazing projects in the future and being a part of an incredible team.

 📬 How to reach me?